Medics despair as France’s ‘third way’ virus strategy flails

 French scientists’ projections — including from the government’s own virus advisory body — predicted trouble ahead.
 Charts from national research institute Inserm in January and again in February forecast climbing virus hospitalization rates in March or April.
 Worried doctors urged preventative measures beyond those that were already in place — a 6 p.m. nationwide curfew and the closure of all restaurants and many businesses.

-Week after week, the government refused to impose a new lockdown, citing France’s stable infection and hospitalization rates and hoping that they would stay that way.
+Week after week, the government refused to impose a new lockdown, citing France’s stable infection and hospitalization rates, and hoping that they would stay that way.
 Ministers stressed the importance of keeping the economy afloat and protecting the mental health of a populace worn down by a year of uncertainty.
 A relieved public granted Macron a boost in the polls.

 But the virus wasn’t finished.
 The nationwide infection rate has now doubled over the past three weeks, and Paris hospitals are bracing for what could be their worst battle yet, with ICU overcrowding forecast to surpass what happened when the pandemic first crashed over Europe.